Code-Institute-Submissions/HydraExplorer/README.md

 * Users.html will be a hard coded template page which pulls in **JSON** data using **AJAX**, this will allow me to create one hard coded page which using javascript allows me to display the correct user data for the selected page.

 * A working example of the above would mean that when a user selects the option for a consultancy agency the options **HYDRASOUND** and **EDDIE GORDON** are highlighted.
 If the user selects Hydrasound, then i have coded that option to have an id of 1.
 When clicking, data is poipulated in the USERS.HTML to show JSON data from the user with the id of 1.
 This id is grabbed from the URL using Javascript code in the main.js file.
 The code to achieve this is below.

+**Copied directly from this video (as couldnt find the referenced stackoverflow code):**

+https://youtu.be/qoN6-rWIYrk?t=376 - timestamped at time for code.

 ``` javascript